NikitaNO/grow-datasource-builder-doIt/README.md

     src               // The node app
       ├── express     // The node express server
       ├── webpack     // The webpack react build
-      ├── auths.json  // The file that will store auth information.
-This will be generated for you.
       ├── gulpfile.js // Gulp tasks
       └── index.js    // Entrypoint of the app